Bob Tricker (Oxford University Press, 2009, 2012, 2015, 2019)

 – understanding the cultural aspects of different approaches to governance;

-This edition has had to be extensively rewritten to reflect changes since the second edition was published in 2012.
+This edition has been extensively rewritten to reflect changes since the third edition was published in 2015.
 Corporate governance around the world continues to develop and grow in importance.
-Principles, policies, and practices have all been extended.
+Principles, policies, and practices have all evolved.
 New theoretical insights have occurred.
-In many jurisdictions, the global financial crisis brought changes in company law and new corporate regulation, while some stock exchanges have extended their corporate governance reporting requirements.
-Boards’ responsibility for the governance of risk has been emphasized.
-Levels of director remuneration have caused public dissatisfaction and various schemes to increase transparency and obtain approval have emerged.
-Creating the company’s ethical culture, determining its corporate social responsibility, and integrating economic, social, and environmental performance are increasingly recognized as part of boards’ corporate governance responsibilities.
+In some jurisdictions, company law and corporate regulations have changed, corporate governance codes have been updated, while some stock exchanges have extended their corporate governance reporting requirements.
+Boards’ responsibility for the governance of risk, particularly cyber risk, has been further emphasized.
+Levels of director remuneration continue to cause public dissatisfaction and various schemes to increase transparency and obtain shareholders’ approval have emerged.
+Concerns about companies’ social responsibility (CSR) and sustainability have continues to grow, together with a focus on the board’s responsibility for setting the ethical culture of their company.
+New interest has been shown in companies’ role in society and the integration of economic, social, and environmental performance are increasingly recognized as part of boards’ corporate governance responsibilities.

 The previous editions were derived from material produced over the years for courses involving post-experience Master’s degree students and corporate governance practitioners (company directors, company secretaries, auditors, corporate lawyers, and so on).
-Experience shows that the book has been used in various graduate, undergraduate, and professional courses and as a set text for professional examinations.
-So, although the original three sections – principles, policies, and practices – remain, the sequence of some chapters has been changed.
+Experience has shown that the book has been used in various graduate, undergraduate, and professional courses and as a set text for professional examinations.

-The book takes a comprehensive and international perspective on a subject that is of ever increasing significance – the way power is exercised over corporate entities.
-Public companies, family firms, public bodies, and many other types of corporate institutions are covered.
-The financial crisis, which saw some major institutions in the US, the UK, and Europe threatened with collapse, government bail-out, and nationalization, focused attention on the culture of these organizations and their directors’ attitude to risk.
-Significant developments have occurred in the past two or three years in some of these cases.
-Institutional investors and an investigative media increasingly challenge board-level decisions.
-Investor relation activities have increased in response.
-Further recent developments, such as growing concerns about business ethics and the role of business leaders, aggressive tax avoidance, alleged excessive executive remuneration, whistle-blowing, relations with auditors, corporate social responsibility, attitudes to risk, women on boards including ideas around the world on quotas, shareholder involvement, and the governance of corporate entities that do not have shareholders, highlighted the need for new material.
+The book takes an international perspective on a subject that is of ever increasing significance around the world – the way power is exercised over corporate entities.
+The governance of public companies, family firms, public bodies, and many other types of institution are covered.
+The financial crisis, which saw some major institutions in the US, the UK, and Europe threatened with collapse, government bail-out, or nationalization, focused attention on the culture of these organizations and their directors’ attitude to risk.
+Shareholder activity and an investigative media increasingly challenge board-level decisions.
+Investor relation activities, involving new forms of media communication, have continued increased in response.

 For more insights go to Reviews of Corporate Governance